 NEW MEMBER CLASSES

-Our next New Member Class will be May 17, September 20 and January 17, 2021.
-All classes are at 10 am in the Fellowship Hall and include a light breakfast for to those attending.
+New Member Classes are on pause for now.
+Normally classes are at 10 am in the Fellowship Hall and include a light breakfast for to those attending.
 If you are interested in knowing more about our church and/or becoming a member of Grace Presbyterian, we encourage you to attend.
 If you are interested in membership before our next class, email Rev. Thom Lamb.
 Register below by filling out one per person attending.

 THE BOOK OF THE EVERY OTHER MONTH CLUB